Hurricanes (TV series): Development

-The series was first announced to be in development on April 21, 1992, with a $26 Million budget.
+The series was first announced to be in development on April 21, 1992, with a $26 million budget.
 Silvio Berlusconi Communications was once involved in the project, but is not credited altogether in the series.

 Video games

-In 1994, three games based on the Hurricanes license were released; one for the Sega Mega Drive, one for the Sega Game Gear, and one for the Super Nintendo Entertainment System.
-The Sega ports were exclusively released in Europe, while the SNES version was the only version to have a North American release.
+In 1994, three games based on the Hurricanes license were released: one for the Mega Drive, one for the Game Gear, and one for the Super Nintendo Entertainment System.
+The Sega ports were exclusively released in Europe, while the SNES version was the only version to have a North American cartridge release.
+The Mega Drive version would eventually be released in North America as a Sega Channel exclusive.
 All versions of the game were published by U.S. Gold.
 Development for the Sega versions was handled by Arc Developments, while the SNES version was developed by Probe Entertainment.
 Despite the show revolving around soccer, all three games are action games in which the player uses soccer balls to defeat enemies, similar to Soccer Kid.
 Despite the Sega versions being developed by the same company, they differ in gameplay.
 In the Game Gear version, the goal is to collect a certain amount of items strewn about each stage before heading to the exit, whereas in the Mega Drive version, the goal is to simply make it from the beginning to the end of the stage.